antwerpes/dc_app_login_sdk_cordova/README.md

 The DocCheck App Login SDK provides you with a simple to use integration of the authentication through DocCheck.
 This is done by providing a ViewController which wraps the Web flow and handles callbacks for the authentication.

+For more details regarding the DocCheck login product and licenses visit [our website](https://biz.doccheck.com/com/services/passwordprotection/) or request initial information via industry@doccheck.com.

 ## Requirements

 ### Cordova